-Manchester Mind is excited to be part of a partnership of five voluntary organisations, funded by the Big Lottery, to provide free training and support to Manchester residents who want to volunteer in advice and support services.
+Manchester Mind is excited to be part of a partnership of five voluntary organisations, funded by the National Lottery Community Fund, to provide free training and support to Manchester residents who want to volunteer in advice and support services.

-We work in collaboration with partner organisations Greater Manchester Immigration Aid Unit, Centrepoint-YPSF, Manchester Refugee Support Network and Cheetham Hill Advice Centre to share knowledge in order to pursue our shared purpose.
+We work in collaboration with partner organisations Greater Manchester Immigration Aid Unit, Centrepoint-YPSF, Manchester Refugee Support Network, Cheetham Hill Advice Centre, and Manchester City Council Homelessness Team to share knowledge in order to pursue our shared purpose.

 We believe that a just society is achievable